October 22, 2025

 That’s why I got obsessed with finding better ways to practice under pressure.
 Coding interview platforms aren’t magic, but they give you something close to structure, repetition, and brutal honesty in your feedback.
 They turn “I kinda get this” into “I’ve done this fifty times already.”

 In this post, I’ll break down how I used these tools (and later built Interview Coder’s AI Interview Assistant) to sharpen my thinking, move faster, and stop choking when it mattered.
 If you’ve ever walked out of an interview replaying what you should’ve said, this one’s for you.
+Updated June 2026 with current pricing and the AI features almost every platform shipped this year.

 What Is a Coding Interview Platform, Really?